Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 e) phytocenotic horizon.

-16. Tiers differ:
+16. The tiers differ:

 a) environmental conditions in the horizons to which the aboveground organs of the plants that form them are confined;

-b) features of light and temperature regimes;
+b) features of light and temperature conditions;

 c) air humidity;